 Making careers advice impartial and effective

-From January 2018, maintained schools and academies will be legally required to give providers the opportunity to talk to year 8-13 pupils about technical education qualifications and apprenticeships.
+Academies are legally required to give providers the opportunity to talk to year 8-13 pupils about technical education qualifications and apprenticeships.
 Schools must ensure that all pupils have opportunities to hear directly from providers of post-14, post-16 and post-18 options to inform their choices at important transition points.
-These opportunities should be set out in a short policy statement, published on the school website.
-DfE will publish statutory guidance by 2 January 2018, but schools are encouraged to act during the autumn term to ensure they comply with the new law.
+See below for our statement regarding this requirement:

 At St Peter’s RC High School and Sixth Form Centre we actively encourage and inspire young people to take ownership of their career plans and to consider all options open to them such as further education, apprenticeships and higher education, so they are able to select the best way forward for their aspirations, abilities, interests and learning styles.

 All staff encourage pupils to think broadly and ambitiously about their future education and career options and to consider current labour market conditions, to ensure students are able to make well informed decisions.
 This is strengthened and sustained by excellent relationships and regular contact with Careers advisers, local employers, apprenticeship providers, colleges, universities and alumni.